Summer holiday fun! See what activities are running in Haringey for children and young people during the summer holiday.

 Trees play an essential role in towns and cities providing a wide range of benefits, such as absorbing carbon dioxide and reducing the effects of flash floods.
 We do however acknowledge that they can occasionally cause a problem

 Trees on Haringey streets are maintained according to a rolling programme (see above).
-To report a problem or dangerous tree, you need to register or log in to My Account and then select ‘Add a Report’, then select the correct category from the drop down menu.
+If you report a problem or dangerous tree using My Account, you'll be able to view the progress of your report.

 Planting the ‘right tree in the right place’ is one of the objectives of the council's Tree Strategy.
 The careful selection of appropriate tree species and planting location is essential to minimise future nuisance issues and unnecessary maintenance costs.